brimdata/zed/docs/language/grouping/README.md

 | year        | `y`        |

 > **Note:**: The year (`y`) duration assumes a year is always precisely 365
 > days.
-It does not account for leap years/seconds.
+It does not account for leap years or leap seconds.

 #### Example #1: